The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: The synthetic dataset

 \subsection{Total blocking scenario}

-In its simplest form, `total blocking' implies that SNe lying on the same line of sight as a galaxy in their foreground are excluded from our observed catalogues.
-We determine which SNe in our simulated catalogue are affected by this blocking based on two straightforward criteria.
-First, the blocking galaxy has to lie in the foreground of the SN.
-Second, a SN is blocked by a galaxy lying in its foreground if the angular separation between the SN and the galaxy, $\theta$, is smaller than the angular half-light radius of the galaxy, $\alpha_{\text{HL}}$.
+In its simplest form, total blocking implies that SNe lying on the same line of sight as a galaxy in their foreground were excluded from our observed catalogues.
+This first scenario assumes that the light from these SNe is sufficiently absorbed by the foreground galaxy to prevent their detection.
+We determined which SNe in our simulated catalogue are affected by this blocking based on two straightforward criteria.
+First, the blocking galaxy had to lie in the foreground of the SN.
+Second, a SN was blocked by a galaxy lying in its foreground when the angular separation between the SN and the galaxy, $\theta$, was smaller than the angular half-light radius of the galaxy, $\alpha_{\text{HL}}$.
 This means

 where $d_{C}^{\text{G}}$ and $d_{C}^{\text{SN}}$ correspond to the comoving distance of the galaxy and the SN, respectively.
-If multiple galaxies fulfil these two conditions for the same SN, we consider that it is blocked by the galaxy for which $\theta$ is minimal.
+When multiple galaxies fulfilled these two conditions for the same SN, we considered that it was blocked by the galaxy for which $\theta$ is lowest.

-We find that $0.16 \%$ of the SNe in our whole catalogue are blocked by a foreground galaxy according to the blocking criteria given above.
+We found that $0.16 \%$ of the SNe in our whole catalogue were blocked by a foreground galaxy according to the blocking criteria given above.
 The evolution of this percentage as a function of redshift is shown in Figure \ref{fig:blocking_vs_z}.
-As expected, the fraction of blocked SNe increases somewhat with redshift as the number of intervening galaxies grows such that $0.22 \%$ of the SNe in our catalogue above $z = 1$ are blocked by a foreground galaxy.
+As expected, the fraction of blocked SNe increases somewhat with redshift as the number of intervening galaxies grows, such that $0.22 \%$ of the SNe in our catalogue above $z = 1$ were blocked by a foreground galaxy.